 Lemons are very rarely consumed whole, but they are in fact very low carb and low calorie.
 They also provide a notable source of vitamin C - 51% of the daily value.

-You can enjoy lemon juice as a garnish or in various recipes to capture their desirable essence, flavor, and nutrients.
+You can enjoy lemon juice as a garnish or in various recipes to capture its desirable essence, flavor, and nutrients.

 Net Carb Count: 5 g per fruit

-Similar to lemon, limes are not eaten as a whole fruit, but their juice is low sugar and worth considering.
+Similar to lemons, limes are not eaten as a whole fruit, but their juice is low sugar and worth considering.
 They also contain 32% of your daily value for vitamin C.

 Net Carb Count: 6 g per cup

-Blackberries are packed with fiber (almost 8 grams per serving!) and naturally lower in sweetness making them the top low carb berry to reach for.
-They also provide 50% of your vitamin C are linked to many positive health benefits due to their deep rich color (10).
+Blackberries are packed with fiber (almost 8 grams per serving!) and naturally lower in sweetness making them the top low-carb berry to reach for.
+They also provide 50% of your vitamin C and are linked to many positive health benefits due to their rich color (10).

 Net Carb Count: 6.5 g per fruit